JunruYao/ctn0083-replication/README.md

 ## Primary analysis

+This part of the analysis is implemented in `R/03_primary_poisson.R`.

 I reproduced the manuscript’s primary analysis using Poisson regression models with a log link and an offset for the number of days each site was active.

 - For Wave 1, I compared Facebook, Google, and Grindr (70 days).